qasar/qasar.github.io/readings.md

 <p>Mohandas Karamchand Gandhi</p>

 <p>This book holds a special significance in my development.
 It has had a reverberating impact on the way I think about my life and actions.
-It also serves as an informal historical guide pre-partition India and gives me pride in my South Asian hertiage.
+It also serves as an informal historical guide pre-partition India and gives me pride in my South Asian heritage.
 Perhaps one of the most important books ever written.</p>
 </div>
 <hr>